hikmahDikko/FoodDelivery-API/README.md

 # Food Delivery API

-A Food Deluvery backend API for a application.
+Food Delivery backend API for a web application.
 The API Requirement is as follows;

 # Functional Requirements